Hi-PACE/hipace/docs/source/run/parameters.rst

       Option: ``parser``, the laser is initialized with the expression of the complex envelope function.

       * ``<laser name>.laser_real(x,y,z)`` optional (`string`) (default `""`)
-          Expression for the real part of the laser evelope in `x, y, z`.
+          Expression for the real part of the laser envelope in `x, y, z`.

       * ``<laser name>.laser_imag(x,y,z)`` optional (`string`) (default `""`)
-          Expression for the imaginary part of the laser evelope `x, y, z`.
+          Expression for the imaginary part of the laser envelope `x, y, z`.

       * ``lasers.lambda0`` (`float`)
           Wavelength of the laser pulses.
 Currently, all pulses must have the same wavelength.